inner-outer-space/de-zoomcamp-2024/week_1_basics_n_setup/terraform_gcp/readme.md

 After you have created a GCP account and project, you'll need to set up a service account for Terraform.

 Service account:
-   - similar to a user accoun that is used by particular services rather than by a user.
+   - similar to a user account that is used by particular services rather than by a user
-   - will be used to by software to run tasks, run programs, access services (~make API calls).
+   - will be used to by software to run tasks, run programs, access services (~make API calls) etc
-   - has restricted/ limited permissions base do on the tasks that need to be executed.
+   - has restricted/ limited permissions

 #### ADD SERVICE ACCOUNT
 1. Go to ```I am and Admin > Service Accounts``` in the left hand nav.